Chandrakishor6/Global-Covid-19-Dashboard/README.md

 - 🇵🇪 Peru recorded the highest deaths per million (6604), indicating a possible healthcare capacity challenge.
 - 🇺🇸 The United States reported the highest total cases (103M) and total deaths (1.22M) globally.
 - 🏥 Falkland Islands, Vatican, and Saint Helena reported zero COVID-19 deaths.
-- 💉 Countries like Gibraltar and Nauru vaccinated more than 100% of their population (due to inclusion of non-residents/workforce).
+- 💉 Countries likeBrunei, Qtar, and UAE vaccinated more than 95% of their population.
 - 🔻 Countries like Burundi and Yemen had alarmingly low vaccination rates (<5%).

 📊 SQL and Python were used to create time-trend graphs, correlation charts, and deep filters for infection, mortality, and vaccination analytics.